-Our research and development activities are subject to regulation by numerous governmental authorities in the United States and other countries.
-The future manufacturing and marketing of our potential products will be likewise regulated.
+Our research and development activities and the future manufacturing and marketing of our potential products are, and will continue to be, subject to regulation for safety and efficacy by numerous governmental authorities in the United States and other countries.

 In the United States, pharmaceuticals, biologicals and medical devices are subject to rigorous Food and Drug Administration, or FDA, regulation.
-The Federal Food, Drug and Cosmetic Act and the Public Health Service Act, as well as other Federal and state statutes and regulations, govern the testing, manufacture, safety, efficacy, labeling, storage, export, record keeping, approval, marketing, advertising and promotion of our potential products.
+The Federal Food, Drug and Cosmetic Act, as amended, and the Public Health Service Act, as amended, the regulations promulgated thereunder, and other Federal and state statutes and regulations govern, among other things, the testing, manufacture, safety, efficacy, labeling, storage, export, record keeping, approval, marketing, advertising and promotion of our potential products.
 Product development and approval within this regulatory framework takes a number of years and involves significant uncertainty combined with the expenditure of substantial resources.
 In addition, the federal, state, and other jurisdictions have restrictions on the use of fetal tissue.